 Data digitization converts the manual or physical records including images, text, video, and audio files into digital form.
 In this global proliferation, organizations have found it necessary to address the proliferation of non-standard file formats from sources worldwide and to archive and preserve data in a way that enhances the easy access and analysis of the information.
 Data digitization performs this task extremely well, and now the imperative involves ways to adopt procedures and techniques along the DSC to improve upon efficiency.

 Thus, the challenge to 3PLs is to offer proactive strategies and offer guidance on ways the data industry can improve upon operating models and adopt innovative tools and techniques to build and secure the next generation data supply chain.
 A multipronged approach for accelerating the process improvement includes converting the vast volumes of data coming from mobile, social and conventional Web-based computing into relevant, actionable insights.
 In addition, any system must address data consumption patterns that change dynamically and provide a platform that encourages data providers to bring novel products to market much more quickly.
 Done right, improvements in DSC should result in a competitive edge that meets the needs for value-added data and reliable solutions for clients.

-By providing leading technology solutions in data supply chain, Flash Global has improved processes from sourcing to delivery allowing suppliers to transform their capabilities to consume, process and distribute data.
-The key elements of the next generation best practices will:
+By providing leading technology solutions in the data supply chain, Flash Global has improved processes from sourcing to delivery allowing suppliers to transform their capabilities to consume, process, and distribute data.
+The key elements of the next-generation best practices will: